vloddot/sveltekit-gh-pages-spa-template/README.md

 # sveltekit-gh-pages-spa-template

-This template is built for SvelteKit SPAs on GitHub Pages, the main issue with GitHub Pages and SvelteKit SPAs is that GitHub Pages cannot resolve dynamic routes, meaning if you have a route like `/blog/[sjug]`, if you go to it through SvelteKit's router (by lieu of an `<a>` tag or `await goto('/blog/' + slug)`) it works fine, but if you try refreshing the page or going to the route manually by editing the URL, GitHub Pages will return a 404.
+This template is built for SvelteKit SPAs on GitHub Pages, the main issue with GitHub Pages and SvelteKit SPAs is that GitHub Pages cannot resolve dynamic routes, if you have a route like `/blog/[sjug]`, if you go to it through SvelteKit's router (by lieu of an `<a>` tag or `await goto('/blog/' + slug)`) it works fine, but if you try refreshing the page or going to the route manually by editing the URL, GitHub Pages will return a 404.

-For the TL;DR on how this works, basically, instead of using SvelteKit's default `src/app.html` file to start the router, a `src/404.html` file is used and we set `config.kit.files.appTemplate` (which by default is `src/app.html`) to `src/404.html`.
+For the TL;DR on how this works, basically, we define a "fallback" page which is a page that simply starts the router, in GitHub Pages, if you define a `404.html` file, when it encounters a 404, it goes back to that page.
-This does two things:

-1. This configures GitHub Pages in the build to create a 404 template which is coincidentally the app's router (See [GitHub Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) for more details).
-2. This configures the SvelteKit router to start in the `src/404.html` file instead of the `src/app.html` file.
+So SvelteKit generates a file called `404.html` that starts the router if we define it in the adapter's options.

 ## Demo App